StevenTammen/StevenTammen.github.io/pages/deontology.md

 I say *negative* absolute moral value above because right is never determined by action alone, and is thus always subject to intent and the constraints of deontology.
 In other words, there is no such thing as a positive absolute moral value because doing something that would normally be right for unsound reasons is still not right, even though it may not be wrong.
 For example, giving money ostentatiously to the poor to be praised for one's generosity is not right (but it is not strictly wrong either).
 Therefore, since giving money to the poor is not universally right regardless of intent, it does not have positive absolute moral value.
 (A similar argument can be used in other cases to show that positive absolute moral values do not exist).

-Put into logical terms we may understand moral action in the following way -- if n = "I do something with a negative absolute moral value," i = "I have right intent," r = "I do right," and w = "I do wrong," then:
+Put into logical terms we may understand moral action in the following way:

+If

+- n = "I do something with a negative absolute moral value"
+- i = "I have right intent"
+- r = "I do right"
+- w = "I do wrong"

+Then:

 #### n implies w